 WSL Surf City El Salvador Longboard Championship

 The 2025 WSL Surf City El Salvador Longboard Championship is scheduled for November 5-9 at El Sunzal Beach, La Libertad.
+This prestigious event will gather the world’s top longboard surfers to compete for the championship.

 El Sunzal’s renowned right-hand point break offers ideal conditions for longboarding, featuring long, peeling waves that challenge competitors’ skills and endurance.